-It is hereby found, ascertained, determined and declared by the Board that a public sale of the Notes of the District in the aggregate principal amount of not exceeding \$160,000,000 is in the best interest of the District and is hereby authorized.
-The Superintendent of Schools, the Chief Financial Officer, or the Treasurer of the District is hereby authorized to prepare and publish a summary notice of sale for the Notes, to prepare and distribute an official invitation to bid for the Notes and related documents, and to prepare a Preliminary Official Statement for distribution in connection with such official invitation to bid.
+It is hereby found, ascertained, determined and declared by the Board that a public sale of the Notes of the District in the aggregate principal amount of not exceeding \$160,000,000 is in the best interest of the District and is hereby authorized, if it is determined by the Superintendent of Schools, in consultation with the District's Financial Advisor, that a public sale is in the best interest of the District.
+Upon such determination by the Superintendent of Schools, the Superintendent of Schools, the Chief Financial Officer, or the Treasurer of the District is hereby authorized to prepare and publish a summary notice of sale for the Notes, to prepare and distribute an official invitation to bid for the Notes and related documents, and to prepare a Preliminary Official Statement for distribution in connection with such official invitation to bid.
 The forms of the official notice of sale and summary notice of sale shall be substantially in the forms set forth in Exhibit C, attached hereto.
-The Notes shall be offered at public sale on or about July 9, 2019, the exact date to be determined in the discretion of the Superintendent of Schools, the Chief Financial Officer, or the Treasurer of the District without further authorization from the Board.
+The Notes shall be offered at public sale on or], 2020, the exact date to be determined in the discretion of the Superintendent of about [Schools, the Chief Financial Officer, or the Treasurer of the District without further authorization from the Board.
 The Superintendent of Schools, the Chief Financial Officer, or the Treasurer of the District is hereby authorized and directed to publish, or cause to be published, the official or summary form of notice of sale in The Bond Buyer, a financial newspaper published and/or of general circulation in the Borough of Manhattan, City and State of New York and, in the discretion of the Superintendent of Schools, the Chief Financial Officer, or the Treasurer of the District, in a newspaper of general circulation in the area of the District one time not less than ten (10) days prior to such date of sale.
 The Board hereby separately authorizes and directs the Chair or Vice Chair, the Superintendent, the Chief Financial Officer, the Treasurer, and the General Counsel to take all actions necessary to consummate such sale, upon the terms and conditions set forth in the official invitation to bid.

-The Board and its officers are hereby authorized and directed to take such action as the Board or its officers deem necessary or desirable to obtain a securities rating for the Notes from Moody's Investors Service, Inc. The Superintendent, the Chief Financial Officer and the Treasurer, acting separately or with another named officer and in consultation with and upon the advice of one or more of the District's Financial Advisor, General Counsel, and Note Counsel, are authorized to receive bids for the purchase of the Notes and to award the Notes to the lowest responsive bidder as evidenced by the execution of the Certificate of Award (as hereinafter defined), without further action by the Board.
+The Board and its officers are hereby authorized and directed to take such action as the Board or its officers deem necessary or desirable to obtain a securities rating for the Notes from Moody's Investors Service, Inc.

+The Superintendent, the Chief Financial Officer and the Treasurer, acting separately or with another named officer and in consultation with and upon the advice of one or more of the District's Financial Advisor, General Counsel, and Note Counsel, are authorized to receive bids for the purchase of the Notes and to award the Notes to the lowest responsive bidder as evidenced by the execution of the Certificate of Award (as hereinafter defined), without further action by the Board.